Product Liability Attorney

 - Defect in manufacture or construction of the product—For example, something that is not intended to be part of the product

 - Defect in design or formulation—A defect in the intentional design of the product

 - Failure to warn or to provide adequate instructions

 - Defect in a representation or warranty of the product—A defect in patient instructions/marketing information about the product.

 Products Liability Wrongful Death Cases

 Sometimes manufacturers are aware of product defects and the risks they pose, but they choose not to correct defects because of potential reduction to their profit margins.
-This especially happens with recalled products that are put back on the market with new warning tags and insufficient attempts to make certain the consumer has actually been warned about the recall.
+This especially happens with recalled products put back on the market with new warning tags and insufficient attempts to make certain the consumer has actually been warned about the recall.

 Ohio has strict limits on when a wrongful death case may be filed or pursued.
 In Ohio, it is usually two years from the date of death.
 This is known as the Statute of Limitations.
-A case must either be settled or filed in court within this time or the claim will no longer be valid.
+A case must either be settled or filed in court within this time, or the claim will no longer be valid.

-Gaining an understanding of what product liability is can help consumers realize the rights and protections legally guaranteed to them.
+Understanding what product liability is can help consumers realize the rights and protections legally guaranteed to them.
 The victim or his/her survivors will need an experienced product liability attorney who may investigate liability in the chain of supply or depose experts whose testimony may be beneficial to a case if there is a trial.